ayambasyal/4-in-a-row/README.md

 4. restudy c++ basics and some boolean mathematics and implementation of basic of slope and it's implementation
 5. ask in forums or mail me @ basyalaayam@gmail.com

+> you are as strong as your weakest link